Items filtered by date: June 2020

 A nerve tissue that has become thickened is referred to as a neuroma.
 If the tissue that is found between the toes near the ball of the foot becomes inflamed, it is a condition that is known as Morton’s neuroma.
 It can happen as a result of wearing shoes that are too narrow, or from participating in sporting activities where pressure is placed on the front of the foot.
 Additionally, it may develop from existing foot deformities that can include flat feet and bunions.
 A noticeable symptom that patients could have is a burning pain on the sole of the foot, which may travel to the toes.
 Mild relief may be found when orthotics are worn, and this may give the affected foot the support that is needed as the pressure is reduced.
 It can be beneficial to avoid wearing high heels, and choosing to wear shoes that are wider in the toe area may be more comfortable.
 If you have a sharp pain on the bottom of your foot, it is suggested that you speak with a podiatrist who can properly diagnose and treat Morton’s neuroma.

 Morton’s neuroma is a very uncomfortable condition to live with.
-If you think you have Morton’s neuroma, contact one of our podiatrists of Crosstown Podiatry.
-Our doctors will attend to all of your foot care needs and answer any of your related questions.
+If you think you have Morton’s neuroma, contact Frank Colabella, DPM of Crosstown Podiatry.
+Our doctor will attend to all of your foot care needs and answer any of your related questions.

 Morton’s Neuroma